kkronggiscool/GDExplorer/README.md

    Ensure you have [Node.js](https://nodejs.org/) installed.
 Then run:

    `npm install`
+   ^^ if this doesn't work, then please try running:
+   `npm install ejs express axios`

    This will install all the required packages listed in `package.json`, including: